galileosteinberg/cosi-115b/README.md

 Information about each file and its respective project/assignment can be found in the file headers.

 Note: this repository only contains the code written for these assignments.
-The entire projects including datasets contain thousands of files and were thus omitted.
+The datasets were omitted.